-Yes, the Oracle TimesTen In-Memory database supports indexes.
+Yes, the Oracle TimesTen In-Memory Database supports indexes.
 Indexes improve the performance of queries to the database, just as they do in the Oracle database.
-TimesTen supports three types of indexes: Range indexes, which are used for lookups involving equality and inequality ranges; Hash indexes, which offer faster primary key and equality joaccess than Range indexes for exact match lookups and equijoins; and Bitmap indexes, which are good for columns that do not have many unique values and low level of concurrent DML transactions.
+TimesTen supports three types of indexes: Range indexes, which are used for lookups involving equality and inequality ranges; Hash indexes, which offer faster primary key and equality access than Range indexes for exact match lookups and equijoins; and Bitmap indexes, which are good for columns that do not have many unique values and a low level of concurrent DML transactions.

 TimesTen In-Memory Database supports the SQL standard.
 To create data structures, use SQL DDL statements e.g. CREATE TABLE, CREATE INDEX, CREATE SEQUENCE, CREATE VIEW, CREATE MATERIALIZED VIEW, CREATE PACKAGE, CREATE PROCEDURE, CREATE FUNCTION, CREATE SYNONYM, ALTER TABLE etc. The same database design techniques that are used for RDBMS can also be used for TimesTen.
 Designing and managing databases in TimesTen is simpler than in a disk-optimized RDBMS, as there is no need to size table extents or to defragment disks.

 While the entire database resides in memory, TimesTen also has transaction log files and checkpoint files that are persisted to disk.
 In the event of a system restart or failure, the in-memory database is recovered from the checkpoint and transaction log files.
 In addition, customers can configure TimesTen Replication to provide high availability.